Unfazed by pandemic, supply chain woes, Santa Claus readies for annual flight

 "Santa's been doing this for centuries, he's a professional," said Canadian Army Captain Alexandra Hejduk, a spokesperson for the North American Aerospace Defense Command (NORAD).

-NORAD, a joint U.S.-Canadian military command based at Peterson Air Force Base in Colorado Springs, Colorado, is charged with monitoring air defenses and issuing aerospace and maritime warnings across North America.
+The joint U.S.-Canadian military command based at Peterson Air Force Base in Colorado Springs, Colorado, is charged with monitoring air defenses and issuing aerospace and maritime warnings.

 The annual tradition has continued for 66 years, becoming part of NORAD's mission.

-Followers of the jolly old elf can obtain real-time updates on his whereabouts by logging onto noradsanta.org or through various social media platforms, or they can call a NORAD-sponsored Santa telephone hotline to speak with a live operator.
+Followers of the jolly old elf can obtain real-time updates at noradsanta.org or through social media platforms.
+Or, they can call a NORAD-sponsored Santa hotline to speak with a live operator.

-The U.S. Secret Service, which is responsible for protecting the president, also provides security for Santa, the agency said in a statement posted on Twitter, accompanied by a video showing its agents preparing for Santa-protection duties.
+The U.S. Secret Service, responsible for protecting the president, also provides security for Santa, the agency said in a Twitter statement, accompanied by a video of agents preparing for Santa-protection duties.

-“The Big Red Protective Detail is selected, assembled and stands ready to fulfill their seasonal mission,” the statement said.
-“The American public can rest assured that Mr. S. Claus, here from the North Pole, will travel safely and securely throughout his U.S. tour.”
+"The Big Red Protective Detail is selected, assembled and stands ready," the statement said.
+"The American public can rest assured that Mr. S. Claus, here from the North Pole, will travel safely and securely throughout his U.S. tour."

+In Ottawa, federal Transport Minister Omar Alghabra said he had cleared Santa for travel in Canadian airspace.
+Santa had his proof of vaccination ready and tested negative, the ministry said in a statement.

+"Although his nose shone red and bright, Rudolph (the reindeer) made sure he had no COVID-19 symptoms before taking off on this important mission," it added.

-(Reporting by Keith Coffman in Denver; Editing by Steve Gorman and Leslie Adler)
+(Additional reporting by David Ljunggren in Ottawa; Editing by Steve Gorman, Leslie Adler and Dan Grebler)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))